dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 It will be important for each tool to expose a trivial method to disabling or enabling analytics collection.
-Based on how the user interacts with the tool, this can be done through the CLI, IDE, etc. The tool will then pass a boolean to an API exposed by the package as shown below
+Based on how the user interacts with the tool, this can be done through the CLI, IDE, etc. The tool will then pass a boolean to an API exposed by the package as shown below.

 ```dart
 // Begin by initializing the class